List of Marvel Comics characters: M: Earl Everett

-Mastermind

-Mastermind is the name of three characters appearing in American comic books published by Marvel Comics.

-Computer

-Mastermind is a computer under Captain Britain's home, Braddock Manor.
-He first appeared in Captain Britain #12 (December 1976).
-This Mastermind was an alien artificial intelligence that had been built by Captain Britain's father, Doctor James Braddock, Senior.
-Mastermind lived in the Braddock family's estate.
-Mastermind is entrusted with the care of several 'Warpies', mutated children, some of whom had superpowers.
-He is assisted by several government agents who had resisted their own leaders due to concern for the children.
-However, agents of R.C.X., led by the corrupt Nigel Orpington Smythe, raided Braddock Manor and forcibly removed the children.
-The rebelling agents were also kidnapped.
-Mastermind is later reprogrammed by Kang the Conqueror, and subsequently destroyed.

 Mastodon

 Mastodon is the name of three characters appearing in American comic books published by Marvel Comics.

 First version

 Mastodon is a character in the Marvel Universe, primarily featured in the Wolverine comic books.
 He first appeared in Wolverine #48 (in a flashback).

 He was revealed to have been a member of Team X (along with Wolverine, Sabretooth, Maverick, Kestrel, and Silver Fox) and later a test subject of Weapon X.

 He appeared in the flesh for the first time in as an old man.
-He was supposed to be aging much slower than other humans due to an aging-suppression factor given to him at Weapon X. As the aging-suppression had somehow failed, he ultimately died of old age in Jubilee's arms.
+He was supposed to be aging much slower than other humans due to an aging-suppression factor given to him at Weapon X. As the aging-suppression failed, he ultimately died of old age.

 Earth-93060 version

 The Earth-93060 version of Mastodon is Timothy Halloran who is depicted with an elephant-like hide and tusks.

 Matador

 Matador is the name of two characters appearing in Marvel Comics.